KittyMcDonagh/kmcd-issue-tracking-project/README.md

 - Each time the Issues List reloads (except when you click 'Back to list' on Issue Details screen) it shows all Issues assigned to the logged in user, or an    empty list if nothing is assigned to them

 1. First login as **Client** side use - c1_user001
-2. Confirm that the Issues in the list are all 'Assigned to' the logged in user
+2. Confirm that the Issues in the list are all 'Assigned to' the logged in user and are in order of id number - highest to lowest
 3. Select 'All Issues' from the Issues Filter - selecting a value from the Issues Filter will cause the Status and Priority Filters to be reset to 'ALL'
 4. Confirm that all the 'Assigned to' user codes that are displayed are all associated with the same client as the logged in user - see above tables (users      should not be able to see the user codes of users that are associated with other clients)
 5. Confirm that all the Issues at a Status of 'DRAFT' or 'LOGGED' belong to the same client as the logged in user - i.e. their Client Code is the same as the    one showing on the top left corner of the screen (users should not be able to see the Issues of other clients that are still at a status of 'DRAFT' or        'LOGGED')